Hallelujah78/crossword-app/NOTES.md

 - example: 6DOWN (which is the clue 3 down) - 6 is the index of the cell at the start of the clue
   - L _ O _ O _
   - intersection 3across (length 10), 32across (length 7), 52across (length 8)
-  - how do we choose which answer to replace in the hopes of finding an answer to fit in 6down?
+  - how do we choose which solution to replace in the hopes of finding an answer to fit in 6down?
   - we might use something like:
     - the shortest answer
     - the answer that intersects with the fewest other clues